MicrosoftDocs/dynamics365smb-docs/business-central/inventory-setup-inventory.md

 You can provide better customer service and optimize your supply chain by organizing your inventory at different addresses.
 You can then buy, store, or sell items at different locations and transfer inventory between them.

 When you have set up your inventory, you can manage various processes related to item transactions.
-For more information, see [Manage Inventory](inventory-manage-inventory.md) and [Warehouse Management](warehouse-manage-warehouse.md).
+For more information, see [Manage Inventory](inventory-manage-inventory.md) and [Warehouse Management Overview](design-details-warehouse-management.md).

 | To | See |
 | --- | --- |